 The current system creates barriers to integration and results in social exclusion.
 Until 9th February 2018, asylum seekers were not permitted to work, thus being forced to rely on the State and further hindering integration while compounding mental health issues.
 Visit the Right to Work webpage for more details on this issue.

 Ireland is one of only two of the 28 EU member states to have opted out of the EU ‘Reception Directive’ which sets out minimum standards of reception conditions for asylum applicants, including access to the labour market and vocational training six months after making their application.

 Doras Luimní established a community campaign group ‘End Direct Provision Limerick’, in September 2014, which comprises residents of the four Direct Provision centres in the Limerick region and concerned individuals, activists and academics in Limerick with an interest in the issue.

 Doras Luimní and the Irish Refugee Council launched a proposal to clear the asylum backlog in December 2014.
 The proposal calls on the Minister for Justice to grant permission to live in Ireland to various categories of people who have been trapped in Direct Provision as a result of the failed asylum system in Ireland.

-Doras Luimní carried out a public awareness campaign entitled Invisible Children, in conjunction with the Irish Refugee Council, to highlight the physical, social and psychological impact on children of growing up in asylum seekers accommodation.
+Doras Luimní carried out a public awareness campaign entitled Invisible Children, in conjunction with the Irish Refugee Council, to highlight the impact on children of growing up in asylum seekers accommodation.
 The installation replicates a typical family room in Direct Provision.